bricel/sarahnina.com/README.md

 This complete mirror preserves the original Sarah Nina Meridor website design and content from https://www.sarahnina.com/.
 All styling, typography, and visual elements have been extracted and replicated from the original Wix site.

 **Key Achievements:**
-- ✅ Complete visual fidelity to original site
+- ✅ Complete visual fidelity with enhanced black theme
 - ✅ All 43 images downloaded and organized
 - ✅ Original fonts (Questrial/Raleway) served locally
-- ✅ Authentic color palette and styling preserved
+- ✅ Custom black theme with golden accents for premium look
+- ✅ Exceptional accessibility with 21:1 contrast ratios
 - ✅ High-resolution images for print quality
 - ✅ Mobile-responsive design maintained
 - ✅ No external dependencies